Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of

-\textbf{Discussions} We prove that distillable entanglement can be strictly smaller than the entanglement cost under PPT operations, which implies the irreversibility in asymptotic manipulation of entanglement under PPT operations.
-In particular, we prove that the PPT-assisted distillable entanglement of any rank-two $3\ox3$ antisymmetric state is strictly smaller than its PPT-assisted entanglement cost.
-A byproduct is that there is a gap between the regularized Rains' bound and the asymptotic relative entropy of entanglement with respect to PPT states.
-Consequently, there is no unique entanglement measure in general for the asymptotic entanglement manipulation under PPT operations.
-Finally, we give an efficiently computable sufficient condition for the irreversibility under PPT operations.
+\textbf{Discussions} We prove that distillable entanglement can be strictly smaller than entanglement cost under PPT operations, which implies the irreversibility of asymptotic entanglement manipulation under PPT operations.
+In particular, we prove that the PPT-distillable entanglement of any rank-two $3\ox3$ antisymmetric state is strictly smaller than its PPT-entanglement cost.
+A byproduct is that there is a gap between the regularized Rains' bound and the asymptotic PPT-relative entropy of entanglement.
+Consequently, there is no unique entanglement measure in general for the asymptotic entanglement manipulation under PPT operations, which indicates that entanglement theory under PPT operations differs from thermodynamics.
+We also obtain an SDP-computable lower bound for the entanglement cost under both LOCC and PPT operations.
+Finally, we show an efficiently computable sufficient condition for the irreversibility of entanglement distillation of by LOCC (or PPT) operations.